Bristol City Council and Victoria Park Primary School are working together to make the journey to school safer.

-Yes – if you are a carer who regularly supports a resident within the zone, you may eligible for an exemption.
+Yes – if you are a carer who regularly supports a resident within the zone, you may be eligible for an exemption.
 Please visit our resident and carer permit page here, which includes details on how to apply.

 A Bristol School Streets phone line has been set up to accommodate exceptional requests where access is required at a given time.
 By calling 0117 357 6228 you can speak with a member of the Bristol School Streets project team to arrange for an exemption.
 We ask that you try and give the team 24 hours’ notice on any access requirements.